salma-ehab/dbt_new_york_sales_data/README.md

   latest order date, recency in days, average time gap between orders, preferred category and subcategory products (determined by the most frequently purchased items, with ties broken by selecting the one with the highest selling price), and finally, average basket size.

+### Product Categories and Subcategories Sales and Profit Growth Rates Query:
+- This query aims to compute the growth rates of sales and profits for every product category and subcategory.
+In instances where certain subcategories have no sales in a given month, the growth rates for both sales and profits in the subsequent month are null, as there is no basis for comparison.

 ## Project File Structure: